Seven Common Bookkeeping Mistakes to Avoid

 When it comes to small businesses, people often tend to put in little effort in the bookkeeping process.
 Although all business owners have a bookkeeping system, it is usually not kept up to date.
 Business owners go by months without maintaining the books because it is time consuming and it can be tedious.

 However, what most business owners don’t realise is that bookkeeping is their biggest weapon they can use for managing their business and helping it grow.
 In order for a business to grow, it is important that all financial records are maintained regularly and consistently.
-You can hire bookkeeping services in Singapore if you wish to outsource your accounting function and get professional expertise for your business needs.
+You can hire an accounting firm in Singapore if you wish to outsource your accounting function and get professional expertise for your business needs.
 It is important to consider that when it comes to bookkeeping, little mistakes or inaccuracies can cost you lawsuits.

 Here are the most common bookkeeping mistakes that you must avoid at all costs:

 This is probably the most common mistake made by business owners, as they often forget to file the receipt or lose it.
 These receipts sometimes seem insignificant but in the long run they can become an error in your books.
 If you maintain your records regularly, it will save you a lot of time and even cash on your income tax.
-In the event you are audited by the IRS, maintained and accurate records are necessary.
+In the event you are audited by the IRAS, maintained and accurate records are necessary.
 If your records aren’t correct or accurate you may end up facing thousands of dollars in fine.

 Formal bookkeeping is a process that your accountant must be familiar with.
 If you are unaware of the categorization of income and expenses, then you can be in trouble.
 Precise tracking of your company’s expenses and income can guarantee accurate calculation of profits.
 If you know how to treat the income and expenses categorically, you may also save from your taxes significantly.